 Are You Ready to Buy a Home?

-It’s 2015 and you keep hearing that interest rates will soon be moving up well past the historically low rates that have benefited home buyers in recent years.
+It’s almost 2019 and you keep hearing that interest rates will soon be moving up well past the historically low rates that have benefited home buyers in recent years.
 Is it time to buy a home?
 Perhaps, but your first step should be to contact an experienced Realtor who can help you weigh your options and make an informed decision.

 Among the first questions a Realtor will ask is have you spoken to a lender.
 If not, a Realtor can suggest lenders you may want to contact.
 Starting the process to obtain pre-qualification or pre-approval for a loan will quickly determine if you have adequate income, sufficiently low debt, and a good enough credit score to begin your search for a home.